ViralTexts/gtr-clusters/clusters/18430908-sn98060050-EloquentExtract.md

 ## [From _The Cecil Whig._](https://chroniclingamerica.loc.gov/lccn/sn83016348/1859-05-07/ed-1/seq-1)

 #### 1859-05-07 &middot; Elkton, Md.

 <table style="width: 100%;"><tr><td style="width: 50%">

+\S hex wk auk Gone.—“ Generation after
+generation. ” says a fine writer, “have felt as
+we feel, and their lives were as active as our
+own.
+They passed away like a vapor, while
+Nature wore the same aspect of beauty as
+when her Creator command* &lt;1 her to be.
+The
+heavens shall he as bright over our graves us
+lhoy arc now around our paths.
+The world
+will have the attractions for our offsprings yet
+ur.horn that she had once for ourselves, and
+that she now has for ourselves, and that she
+now has for our children.
+Yet a little while
 and all this will have happened.
 The throb*
 l ing heart will be stilled, and we shall be at
 rest.
 Our funeral will wind its way, and the